rtjeannier/jekyll-blog/_posts/2017/2017-07-06-exploring-the-billboard-top-100-with-pandas.markdown

 Visualizing our Data
 ====================
 Plotting with pandas can be incredibly simple, especially when we have a well organized dataframe.
-To plot what the runs of the top 5 songs looked we only need a few lines of code.
+To plot the runs of the top 5 songs we only need a few lines of code.

 ```python
 # First we need to import some plotting libraries